Featured in Farm Journal’s PORK

-It’s more about quality than numbers, says Steve Dritz, DVM, Ph.D., global director of technical services at PIC.
+It’s more about quality than numbers, says Dr. Steve Dritz, DVM, PhD, global director of technical services at PIC.
+Before joining PIC in March of this year, Dritz was a long-time professor in the Department of Diagnostic Medicine/Pathobiology at Kansas State University.
 He says producers should keep three points in mind when it comes to quality: Know the characteristics that contribute to producing a quality weaned pig; understand what factors impact those characteristics; and acknowledge how important producing a quality weaned pig is to the success of each pork business.

-“We firmly believe that a good quality pig over a marginal or sub-par pig is always going to be more profitable, will reach market faster for less money, and is more likely to be a grade-A market pig in 5 months from weaning,” says Matt Davis, chief operating officer for Hord Family Farms in Bucyrus, Ohio.
+“Margins in the pork industry are obviously tighter than we would all like,” says Matt Davis, chief operating officer for Hord Family Farms in Bucyrus, Ohio.
+“We firmly believe that a good quality pig over a marginal or sub-par pig is always going to be more profitable, will reach market faster for less money, and is more likely to be a grade-A market pig in 5 months from weaning.”

-“A quality weaned pig possesses several key characteristics – not just one,” Dritz says.
+“Quality weaned pigs possess several key characteristics – not just one,” Dritz says.
 “These attributes are indicators for the nursery and grow-finish performance potential of the pig.”

-Dritz says a quality weaned pig has the following attributes:
+Dritz says quality weaned pigs have the following attributes:

 He adds that thresholds for each characteristic are different for every flow, based upon the goals and constraints of each operation.

 “Its the interaction between these factors that add up to make a quality weaned pig,” explains Dritz.

 Health is influenced by disease prevalence and circulation, colostrum quality and intake, robustness, genetics and gilt acclimatization protocols, Dritz says.

 Davis describes a quality weaned pig as healthy and sound when it leaves the farrowing house and is ready to start eating upon entry into the nursery or wean-to-finish barn.